Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.

-Bowel problems: Loss of control over bowel movements Stool Incontinence in Children Stool incontinence is the accidental passing of bowel movements that is not caused by illness or physical abnormality.
-Stool incontinence occurs in about 3 to 4% of 4-year-old children and becomes... read more or constipation Constipation in Children Constipation refers to delay or difficulty in passing stool for a period of at least 1 month in infants and toddlers and a period of 2 months in older children (see also Constipation in adults)... read more
+Bowel problems: Loss of control over bowel movements Stool Incontinence in Children Stool incontinence is the inappropriate passing of bowel movements that is not caused by illness or physical abnormality.
+Stool incontinence can be voluntary or involuntary.
+It occurs in about... read more or constipation Constipation in Children Constipation refers to delay or difficulty in passing stool for a period of at least 1 month in infants and toddlers and a period of 2 months in older children (see also Constipation in adults)... read more

 Other problems, such as clubfoot Clubfoot and Other Foot Defects Clubfoot (talipes equinovarus) is a birth defect in which the foot and ankle are twisted out of shape or position.
-The usual clubfoot is a down and inward turning of the hind foot and ankle... read more , arthrogryposis Arthrogryposis Multiplex Congenita Arthrogryposis multiplex congenita refers to a variety of conditions that involve limited joint movement.
-Any condition that impairs the movement of the baby while in the womb can result in... read more (joints, usually ankles, that become frozen and cannot bend), a dislocated hip Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip may be incorrectly developed.
-In developmental dysplasia of the hip, formerly called congenital dislocation... read more , or an abnormally curved spine ( kyphosis Kyphosis Kyphosis is an abnormal curving of the spine that causes a humpback.
+Birth defects, also called congenital anomalies, are physical abnormalities... read more , arthrogryposis Arthrogryposis Multiplex Congenita Arthrogryposis multiplex congenita refers to a group of rare disorders that develop in the womb and cause many joints to become "frozen" in position.
+Birth defects, also called congenital anomalies... read more (joints, usually ankles, that become frozen and cannot bend), a dislocated hip Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip are incorrectly developed.
+Birth defects, also called congenital anomalies, are physical abnormalities that... read more , or an abnormally curved spine (kyphosis Kyphosis Kyphosis is an abnormal curving of the spine that causes a humpback.
 (See also Overview of Bone Disorders in Children.)
 The upper back normally curves forward somewhat.
 Some children have a... read more ), may also be present at birth.

 Diagnosis of Neural Tube Defects